codingEzio/note_book_tech/The Little Redis Book/01 - The Basics.md

 ### Just sayin’
 - It’s ***fast***.
 - It’s ***fast***, not just because it stores items in **RAM**.
-- It definitely will not fit all your needs ( the stuff making you feel *not so great* ).
+- It definitely won’t fit all your needs ( the stuff making you feel *not so great* ).